nachocaru/xaprb.com/content/blog/2006-08-07-how-to-write-multi-table-cross-database-deletes-with-aliases-in-mysql.md

 description:
   - Explains how to use aliases in multi-table cross-database deletes on MySQL.
 ---
-In an earlier article I explored the finer points of [multi-table, cross-database deletes in MySQL][1], but I didn&#8217;t get it quite right.
-This article explains the subtleties I&#8217;ve discovered since then.
+In an earlier article I explored the finer points of [multi-table, cross-database deletes in MySQL][1], but I didn't get it quite right.
+This article explains the subtleties I've discovered since then.
 This is more complex than the MySQL manual documents.

 In the earlier article, I wrote